Supersonic Gravitational Collapse for Non-Isentropic Gaseous Stars: Introduction

-The purpose of this work is to rigorously construct examples of self-similarly imploding singularities for the non-isentropic Euler-Poisson system~\eqref{E:CONT}--\eqref{E:POISSON}.
-It is well-known~\cite{Merle22a,GHJ2021,GHJS2022,GHJ2023,Hadzic2023,Sandine2023} that one of the most difficult challenges in the construction of such solutions is the presence of so-called sonic hypersurfaces - which correspond to the boundary of the backward sound cone emanating from the singularity at $(t,r)=(0,0)$.
+The purpose of this work is to rigorously construct examples of self-similar imploding singularities for the non-isentropic Euler--Poisson system~\eqref{E:Con}--\eqref{E:Poi}.
+It is well-known~\cite{MerleRaphaelRodnianskiSzeftel22A,GuoHadzicJang21B,GuoHadzicJangSchrecker22,GuoHadzicJang23,Hadzic23,Sandine24} that one of the most difficult challenges in the construction of such solutions is the presence of so-called sonic hypersurfaces, which correspond to the boundary of the backward sound cone emanating from the singularity at $(t,r)=(0,0)$.
 Such surfaces divide the space-time into the sub- and super-sonic regions and lead to a number of difficulties in the analysis.

-A simple calculation in self-similar coordinates shows that a point $(t,r)$ lies on the sonic hypersurface precisely when the so-called relative velocity (defined below in \eqref{E:OMEGADEF}) is equal to the sound speed of the fluid, see Definition \ref{def:sonic} below.
+A simple calculation in self-similar coordinates shows that a point $(t,r)$ lies on the sonic hypersurface precisely when the so-called relative velocity (defined below in~\eqref{E:omegaDef}) is equal to the sound speed of the fluid (see Definition~\ref{D:Sonic} below).
 This motivates the distinction of subsonic and supersonic flow depending on whether the relative velocity is greater or less than the sound speed.
 For the flows we construct here, we will in fact obtain solutions that are globally supersonic, except for a single sonic point at the origin.
-This sonic point is due to the vanishing of both sound speed and velocity at the origin, a feature of non-isentropic self-similar flows that is also seen, for example, in the G\"uderley imploding shock solution (discussed below).
-As a consequence of this vanishing, the backwards acoustic cone will be identical with line $\{r=0\}$.
+This sonic point is due to the vanishing of both sound speed and velocity at the origin, a feature of non-isentropic self-similar flows that is also seen, for example, in the G\"uderley imploding shock solution (briefly discussed below).
+As a consequence of this vanishing, the backwards acoustic cone will be identical to the line $\{r=0\}$.

-\begin{theorem}[Main Theorem: Informal Statement] Let $\ga\in(\frac{19}{12},\frac{11}{6})$.
-Then there exists a smooth, spherically symmetric, supersonic solution to \eqref{E:CONT}--\eqref{E:POISSON} on $(t,x)\in(-\infty,0)\times \mathbb R^3$ such that, as $t\to0$, $\varrho(t,0)\to\infty$. \end{theorem}
+\begin{theorem}[Main Theorem: Informal statement] Let $\ga\in\big(\frac{19}{12},\frac{11}{6}\big)$.
+Then there exists a smooth, spherically symmetric, supersonic solution to~\eqref{E:Con}--\eqref{E:Poi} on $(t,x)\in(-\infty,0)\times \mathbb{R}^3$ such that, as $t\to0^-$, $\varrho(t,0)\to\infty$. \end{theorem}